 The accessibility regulations do not require us to address issues with office file formats, such as Adobe PDF or Microsoft Office documents, published before 23 September 2018.
 This does not apply to documents that are essential to providing our services, e.g., we do aim at replacing any active office file format forms that do not currently meet accessibility requirements.

 In some cases, we are obliged to publish original documents provided by third parties.
 The content and format of these documents is outwith our control.
 For example, documents supplied in support of certain applications.

-Live Audio Stream
+Live Audio and Video Streams

 We serve both static and dynamic maps within some of our pages and via our Address Checker application.
 As presented, this functionality is exempt.

 We host some heritage content, manuscripts and maps, that can not be readily presented in an accessible format.
 We do not plan to update these elements as they are exempt.